-In our brand new facility, located less than one mile from Interstate 81 and Route 315, our Pittston, Pennsylvania staff are available for both the Day and After School Programs.
+In our brand new facility, located less than one mile from Interstate 81 and Route 315, our Pittston, Pennsylvania staff are available for Day Program.

 Children with autism spectrum disorder experience unique challenges in daily life.
 Communicating, behaving appropriately, and learning in school might all be difficult for such children.

 Some degree of mystery surrounds how and why certain children develop autism spectrum disorder.
 Additionally, probably no two individuals with autism are exactly the same.
 While one child might struggle to learn and retain concepts, another may quickly breeze through lessons.

 At Mission Autism Clinics, we know that special help, such as the ABA therapy programs we offer, can indeed make a difference in the lives of children with autism.
 Through individualized therapy, your child can learn and communicate more easily and ultimately live a fuller life.

 Learn more below about what is involved with our autism services in Pittston, PA.